18F/handbook/pages/updating-the-handbook/edit-locally.md

 recommendations]({% page "tools/text-editors" %}) based on compliance requirements and approvals.

+{% alert %}
-{% include "alert.html" content:"This guide currently assumes a level of familiarity with git and the command line.
+  This guide currently assumes a level of familiarity with git and the command line.
 It does not explain how to use those things and instead simply tells you to do it.
-If you are looking for a place to contribute to the Handbook, expanding this page could be a good one!" %}
+If you are looking for a place to contribute to the Handbook, expanding this page could be a good one!
+{% endalert %}

 After you have cloned the Handbook repo to your local computer, open it in the text editor of your choice.
 From there, you can make changes as described in the